 On the patient’s part, giving feedback through the network is convenient.
 Patients are more likely to voice out their true feelings about the services they received.

 At the same time, providing feedback through WiFi means concerns and compliments are noted faster.
 The hospital staff can then attend to negative feedback from a patient quickly.
-This response leads to more satisfaction and trust of the patient.
+This response leads to more satisfaction and trust in the patient.